 Why is LEGO So Popular?

-Then, a few months later, we took the kids to Legoland California during a road trip to the West coast.
-If you are thinking about going there, you’ll want to check out my post with our Legoland Review for Older Kids and How to Get Legoland Coupons.
+If you are thinking about going to Legoland California, you’ll want to check out my post with our Legoland Review for Older Kids and How to Get Legoland Coupons.

 LEGO Household Items

 Some people have even made functional everyday items out of LEGO.
 For example, this LEGO candy dispenser doles out the goods and will impress your friends.
 See how to make your own candy dispenser here.
 Then, Makezine has a key organizer made out of LEGO, and Spaceship and Laserbeams even figured out a way to make a LEGO purse.